I believe email is the best way to start a business online.

 Saturday: Send nothing out to give the list a break.

-Sunday: Send out two emails on Sunday to promote bonuses and scarcity in the offer.
-But only do this is the promotion is going well.
+Sunday: Send out 2 emails to promote bonuses and scarcity in the offer.
+But only do this if the promotion is going well.
 If the promotion has not been going well, then end the campaign on Thursday and send out content on Sunday.
 This will help nurture the health of the list.

 These types of emails offer the opportunity to get creative a build a relationship with subscribers.
 This gives them a chance to be present during a LIVE presentation with great content.